IO Read/Write Abstraction

 WritePort &operator=(WriteFun fun);

-Sets the write function pointer, usually assigned by the underlying driver.
+Sets the write function pointer, usually bound during the driver initialization phase.

 Submit Write Request